 Proposed road safety improvements

-- New raised speed table with zebra crossing on The Terrace
+- new raised table with pedestrian crossing on Anzac Street near The Terrace roundabout

-- New raised speed table and table with zebra crossing on Anzac Street
+- new raised table on Anzac Street near Auburn Street

-- New raised speed table with zebra crossing on Auburn Street
+- new raised table with pedestrian crossing on Auburn Street at Como Street

-- New raised speed table with zebra crossing on Lake Road
+- new raised table with pedestrian crossing on Lake Road at Blomfield Spa

 Image: Artist’s impression of a pedestrian crossing on Lake Road near the intersection of Blomfield Spa.